Typical thermalization of low-entanglement states

-where $R(t)$ is a function of $t$ depending on details of the spectrum of $H$, on $A$, and on $\rho$.
+\paragraph*{Dynamical thermalization.} Turning to notions of \emph{dynamical thermalization}, we have investigated the typical time-evolution of the expectation value of a generic observable $A$, $\langle A \rangle_\rho := \tr{A\rho}$, under the evolution generated by $UHU^\dagger$.
+In the Supplemental Material, Section IV, {we show, assuming all windows centered around an extensive energy contain exponentially many eigenvalues, that except with probability $(N/\delta)^2\ee^{-\Omega(N)}$, the time-evolution is bounded by } where $R(t)$ is a function of $t$ depending on details of the spectrum of $H$, on $A$, and on $\rho$.
 Performing a similar analysis to the one of Ref.\ \cite{Reimann_2016} to our ensemble, and assuming that the spectrum in each window can be well approximated by a suitably flat continuous spectrum, we show that

 Hence, under this physical assumption, thermalization up to some $\epsilon$ is reached after a time $\sim N^{O(1)}/\epsilon$.

 \paragraph*{Discussion and conclusion.} In this work, we have made substantial progress in the long-standing research quest of proving thermalization from first principles of quantum mechanics, by showing thermalization of low-entanglement states under typical Hamiltonians.
 In particular, we have defined ensembles which naturally emerge from the time-evolution of low-entanglement states under typical Hamiltonian evolution and show that they are locally indistinguishable from the Gibbs ensemble.
 The typicality in the Hamiltonian is given by randomizing the eigenbasis locally in energy, and we show that this randomization does not affect the Gibbs state locally.
 Furthermore, we show that if the Gibbs state has a relatively generic smoothness property, the randomization does not affect the short-time dynamics in any discernible way.